gopasspw/gopass/docs/commands/templates.md

 The template support is one of the more unique `gopass` features.
 It allows password stores to define templates that will automatically apply to any new secret create at or below the template path.
-For example this can be useful to generate a new email password and the salted hash at the same time.
+For example this can be useful to generate a new email password and its salted hash at the same time.
 Or a PostgreSQL password with the custom salted hash.
-This is certainly a feature that's not used very often, but if used corretly it can greatly reduce the toil of some common operations.
+This is certainly a feature that's not used very often, but if used correctly it can greatly reduce the toil of some common operations.

 ## Synopsis